RKyleButler/RKylebutler.github.io/README.md

 https://roadmap.sh/projects/github-actions-deployment-workflow

 This is actually my resume website.
-I've been building it up though it is still missing things.
+I've been building it up though it is still missing things nameably my recent certifications.
 I figure its better to use this than some "example" site and I can get some use out of it.

 It is made entirely with HTML and CSS.
 There is a base index with subpages in a secondary folder.
 Bog standard, but it doesn't need to be fancy.